Recovery from Medication

 Call for Information

-Teens and adults of ages have experienced successful treatment for recovery from prescribed medications with LENS Neurofeedback.
-This scientifically advanced therapy accelerates rebuilding of brain receptors and healthy neuropathway for improved sleep, pain management, and stress reduction.
+Teens and adults of ages have experienced successful treatment for recovery from prescribed medications and prolonged illness with LENS Neurofeedback.
+Advanced alternative therapy accelerates rebuilding of brain receptors and healthy neuropathway for improved sleep, pain management, and stress reduction.

-Clients report feeling calmer with less withdrawal discomfort, less anxiety and nervousness.
-Treatment protocols provide relief from stress withdrawal and improved emotional resilience after the first session.
+Clients report feeling calmer with less discomfort, anxiety and nervousness.
+Treatment protocols provide relief from stress and brain inflammation with sustainable emotional resilience after the first session.

 - Rebuild healthy neurological brain networks.

 - Resets brain cells activity and neuropathways that normalize hormone balance.

 Echo Neurotherapy office locations in San Francisco and Mill Valley.

 Changing medication dosages suddenly makes it hard to separate what changes in symptoms are from the neurofeedback, and what are from withdrawals.
 You can meet with our in-house psychiatrist or we will consult with you and your doctor about the right pace to reduce medications as neurofeedback rebalances symptoms.